Skip to content

 What "errors" mean in kneo-client

-Every failure — at any layer — surfaces as a typed exception derived from KneoError.
+Every failure of a request — transport-level or server-side, at any layer — surfaces as a typed exception derived from KneoError.
 There is no (ok, err) tuple return, no Response[T] wrapper, no errno field.
-The standard Python try / except flow is the only error-handling shape.
+The standard Python try / except flow is the only error-handling shape, and except KneoError catches every request failure (including a malformed server response — see KneoProtocolError).

 Each exception carries enough context to: